bronwencc/Module-3-Project/README.md

 The differences appear in freight costs at the upper end of the prices, where companies #2 and #3 are, but not company #1.

-For Northwind, I suggested looking into whether company #1 coupd be used instead, or whether companies #2 and #3 are already the best deals.
+For Northwind, I suggested looking into whether company #1 could be used instead, or whether companies #2 and #3 were already the best deals.

 ### Hypothesis 4:

-Null hypothesis:
+Null hypothesis: Orders with at least one item out-of-stock and/or discontinued cost the same as orders without such an item.

-Alternative hypothesis:
+Alternative hypothesis: Orders have a higher or lower total cost when at least one item in an order is out-of-stock and/or discontinued.

 ## Repository Contents: